 Sleeps 4 - 1 Double 1 Twin 2 Bathrooms

-Beacons Edge is warm and comfortable with a very attractive and spacious kitchen with an electric oven, hob, microwave, dishwasher, fridge/freezer and a dining table and chairs.
+Beacons Cottage is warm and comfortable with a very attractive and spacious kitchen with an electric oven, hob, microwave, dishwasher, fridge/freezer and a dining table and chairs.

 The sitting room has a large comfortable sofa and chairs, TV and DVD and with the loveliest of views over the water meadows below to Hay Bluff, The Black Mountains & Brecon Beacons.
 A very relaxing bungalow to stay in within easy reach of Brecon and Hay-on-Wye.